CAOR-MINES-ParisTech/ukfm/docsource/source/auto_examples/pendulum.rst

 Conclusion
 ==============================================================================
-We have seen in this script how well works the UKF on parallelizable manifolds for estimating the position of a spherical pendulum where only two components of the pendulum are measured.
+This script shows how well works the UKF on parallelizable manifolds for estimating the position of a spherical pendulum where only two components of the pendulum are measured.
 The filter is accurate, robust to strong initial errors, and obtains consistent covariance estimates with the method proposed in :cite:`brossardCode2019`.

 You can now: